kyah-Andy/Page-View-Time-Series-Visualizer/README.md

 fcc-forum-pageviews.csv

 This dataset contains daily forum page view counts used for visualization and trend analysis.
+---
 ### 🚀 Author

 ### **Andy Razon**
 🌐 Website: andyrazon.website
+---
+📜 License
+This project is part of the freeCodeCamp curriculum and is intended for educational purposes.